 - Age: Cars should be at least a decade or two old to be eligible for a classic car insurance policy, sometimes more.
 Some newer vehicles may qualify as collector cars, but these are the exception, not the rule.

 - Limited use: You can’t drive 20 miles to work every day in your classic car.
 Some insurers will place an annual mileage limit on your vehicle; others have a list of uses expressly forbidden, such as commuting to work.
 Some insurers require you own a primary car for your everyday use to ensure that is not your purpose for the classic car.

 - Condition: Classic car insurers want to see that you are taking good care of your vehicle.
 Don’t let things fall into disrepair unless you want to risk getting dropped by your insurance provider.
 If you’re planning to do major restorative work, you’ll need to purchase restoration coverage.

 - Storage: Where you store your classic car will affect how much you pay for insurance.
-Your best bet is to keep it in a locked garage or specialized storage facility.
+Some providers require the vehicle to be in a locked, enclosed, private structure.

 For the driver

 Owning a classic car is a big responsibility.
 Before they’ll cover your collector’s piece, insurance companies will want to know that you’re a low-risk classic car owner.

 - Age and experience: Insurers know that young drivers without much experience aren’t likely to be prepared for classic car ownership.
 You’ll usually have to be at least 25 years old to insure one of these vehicles.

 - Driving record: Keep your record clean if you want to insure a classic car.
 You should have no at-fault accidents, DUIs or other major infractions in the past five years.
 Any of these offenses on your driving record can disqualify you from getting or keeping your classic car insurance.

 - Additional car: Since classic car insurance policies don’t cover everyday use, you’ll have to show proof that you own another vehicle for your daily commute.